 In simple terms, shares represent your ownership stake in the company.

+Let’s say you are the sole owner of a limited company.
 When you form the company, it issues 100 shares worth £1 each.
-As you’re the sole owner, you buy them all and pay £100 in total.
+As the sole owner, you purchase them all and pay £100 in total.

-You’re also entitled to 100% of the company’s profits.
-So if, in 2024/25, your company makes £100,000 after expenses and corporation tax, you can pay yourself the full £100,000 as a dividend.
+You are also entitled to 100% of the company’s profits.
+So if, in 2024/25, your company makes £100,000 after expenses and Corporation Tax, you can pay yourself the full £100,000 as a dividend.

-If you owned 75% of the shares, you’d have 75% of the voting rights and be entitled to 75% of the profits.
-So, using our previous example, you’d get £75,000 of the company’s £100,000 profit.
+If you owned 75% of the shares, you would have 75% of the voting rights and be entitled to 75% of the profits.
+In our example, you would receive £75,000 of the company’s £100,000 in profit.
+On the bright side, you would only be liable for £75 if the company went bust.

-Similarly, if you only owned 25% of the shares, you’d have 25% voting rights, get £25,000 profit, and lose £25 should the company fail.
+Similarly, if you owned 25% of the shares, you would have 25% voting rights, get £25,000 profit, and lose £25 should the company fail.

 Who can be a shareholder in a limited company?